ucsb-cs24/w25/labs/swivel/README.md

 - Recursion works even better with trees than it does with linked lists.
 - The standard string comparison operators will give you the correct ordering.
 - The `insert()` and `remove()` functions will always return one or zero.
+- The `swivel()` function only looks at one node at each level in the tree, just like like `contains()`.
+If the value to swivel isn't present,  the "last node searched" will have at least one null child.
 - You'll need at least a default constructor, `insert()`, and `print()` before you can pass any tests on Gradescope.